EaryChow/Blender-AgX-Resolve/README.md

 This is experimental only, no guarantee of final design.
 But testers will be appreciated.

 ## Use HDR
 Checkbox to enable HDR-specific logic.
 When enabled, the middle grey of the image will be darkened.
-Darnken by how much, depends on the HDR_Peak/SDR_Peak ratio determined by the following two settings.
+Darken by how much, depends on the HDR_Peak/SDR_Peak ratio determined by the following two settings.

 ## HDR Peak Nits
 The peak nits for HDR output.
 UI limited to [400, 1000] with default of 1000.